 Jury selection begins in Sean "Diddy" Combs trial in NYC.
 Here's what he's accused of.

-Jury selection in Sean "Diddy" Combs' sex trafficking and racketeering trial is set to start Monday in New York City.
+Jury selection in Sean "Diddy" Combs' sex trafficking and racketeering trial started Monday in New York City.

 The judge plans to bring in 50 prospective jurors every day until a jury of 12 people and six alternates is selected.